kangqiwang/JOGL_assignment/README.md

 # JOGL_assignment
+it implements interactive transformations, modelling and lighting image processing and texture mapping using JOGL
 ## Interactive Transformations
 - pressing the key ‘M’, the object should expand; (this function has already been implemented)
 - on pressing the key ‘N’, the object should shrink;